qtepics/qtepics.github.io/environment_variables.md

 ### QT_PLUGIN_PATH (Required)

-This must include _<where-your-epicsqt-is-located>_/qeframework/lib/<epics_host_arch>, so that qegui (and designer) may load the QEPlugin library and create QEFramework widgets.
+This must include _<where-your-epicsqt-is-located>_/qeframework/lib/<epics_host_arch>, so that qegui (and designer) can load the QEPlugin library and create QEFramework widgets.

 Note: the plugin library is located at:   _<where-your-epicsqt-is-located>_/qeframework/lib/<epics_host_arch>/designer